N3b3x/hf-ntc-thermistor-driver/examples/esp32/README.md

 ### ESP32-C6 DevKit-M-1

-The ESP32-C6 DevKit-M-1 serves as the host controller for communicating with the PCAL9555 GPIO expander via I2C.
+The ESP32-C6 DevKit-M-1 serves as the host controller for testing the NTC thermistor driver.

 ```
 ┌─────────────────────────────────────────────────┐